pawel-czyz/labelshift/CONTRIBUTING.md

 **Do:**

   - Do use [Google Style Guide](https://google.github.io/styleguide/pyguide.html).
 We use [black](https://github.com/psf/black) for code formatting.
-  - Do write unit tests -- 100% code coverage is a necessity.
+  - Do write unit tests – 100% code coverage is a necessity.
 We use [pytest](https://docs.pytest.org/).
-  - Do write docstrings -- again, 100% coverage is a necessity.
+  - Do write docstrings – 100% coverage is a necessity.
 We use [interrogate](https://pypi.org/project/interrogate/).
+  - Do write high-level documentation as examples and tutorials, illustrating introduced features.
   - Do consider submitting a *draft* pull request with a description of proposed changes.
   - Do check the [Development section](#development).